stetzer/stetzer.github.io/_drafts/random-forests-of-titanic-survivors.md

 TRUE    123  217  0.36176471
 ```

-What the console is telling us here is that we are building a _classification_ type of random forest (as opposed to a [regression](http://en.wikipedia.org/wiki/Regression_analysis)).
+What the console is telling us here is that we are building a _[classification](http://en.wikipedia.org/wiki/Statistical_classification)_ type of random forest (as opposed to a [regression](http://en.wikipedia.org/wiki/Regression_analysis)).
 We are building 500 (the default) trees in our forest.
 The model's estimate is that our [OOB (out-of-bag) error rate](http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#ooberr) is 18.56%.
-You will notice that unlike other machine learning techniques like a linear regression, we don't need to separate our training data into training and test data to determine approximate error rate; the properties of the model (namely that only a subset of information is used to train each tree) are such that we can use remaining test cases from each training set to test the overall model.
-Also worth noting is the [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix) of the model's estimate: apparently we are very good at predicting when someone did not survive (~ 92.3% accuracy), but need some work in predicting when someone survived (~ 63.8% accuracy).
+You will notice that unlike other machine learning techniques like a linear regression, we don't need to separate our data into training and test data to determine approximate error rate; the properties of the model (namely that only a subset of information is used to train each tree) are such that we can use remaining test cases from each training set to test the overall model.
+Also worth noting is the [confusion matrix](http://en.wikipedia.org/wiki/Confusion_matrix) of the model's estimate: apparently we are currently very good at predicting when someone did not survive (~ 92.3% accuracy), but need some work in predicting when someone survived (~ 63.8% accuracy).

 Now we load the real test data from Kaggle without any survivorship data, and run it through our trained model.
-Nothing to really note here.
+Nothing new to really note here.

 ``` r
 # And load Kaggle's test data